 - Add the confectioners' sugar and vanilla; beat until cream holds peaks.

 - Spread the whipped cream over top of cooled pie or dollop on bread pudding, gingerbread, cobblers, or other desserts.
-It also makes a delicious filling for cream puffs.

 *Whipping cream (or "light whipping cream") contains 30 to 36% milk fat while heavy cream (or "heavy whipping cream") contains 36 to 40%.

 - One cup of whipping cream or heavy cream will yield 2 cups of whipped cream.